 Dam failures can pose a serious threat to communities located downstream from major dams.
 The impact of a dam failure is dependent on the volume of water impounded by the dam and the amount of population or assets located downstream.
-Catastrophic failures are characterized by
+Catastrophic failures are characterized by the sudden, rapid, and uncontrolled release of impounded water from a dammed impoundment or water body.
+Figure 44 - Huntingdon County Dams shows the location of dams within Huntingdon County as well as their hazard designation.

 Levee failure can be caused by a number of factors, and they can also cause catastrophic effects.
 Damage to the area beyond a levee, if it fails, could be more significant than if the levee was not present.
 Levees are designed to provide a specific level of protection, so flooding events could overtop the levees if these events exceeded the levee specifications.
 Additionally, levees can also fail if they are allowed to deteriorate or decay.
 Regular maintenance of levees is critical.
-Figure X - Huntingdon County Levee Locations illustrates areas protected by the Huntingdon County levee systems.
-The figures followingFigure<math>X - Huntingdon County Levee Locations illustrate areas Huntingdon County that are heavily protected by levees.
-They areFigure<math>X - Huntingdon County Levee Locations - Smithfield, Figure <math>X - Huntingdon County Levee Locations - Mount Union, Figure <math>X - Huntingdon County Levee Locations - Rockhill, and Figure X - Huntingdon County Levee Locations - Three Springs.
+Figure 45 - Huntingdon County Levee Locations illustrates areas that are protected by the Huntingdon County levee systems.
+The figures following are Figure 45 - Huntingdon County Levee Locations this illustrate areas in Huntingdon County that are heavily protected by levees, they are Figure 46 - Huntingdon County Levee Locations - Smithfield, Figure 47 - Huntingdon County Levee Locations - Mount Union, Figure 48 - Huntingdon County Levee Locations - Rockhill, and Figure 49 - Huntingdon County Levee Locations - Three Springs.

-A Levee failure of breach causes flooding in landward areas adjacent to the structure.
+A levee failure of breach causes flooding in landward areas adjacent to the structure.
 The failure of a levee or other flood protection structure could be devastating, depending on the level of flooding for which structure is designed and the amount of landward development present.
 Large volumes of water may be moving at high velocities, potentially causing severe damage to buildings, infrastructure, trees, and other large objects.
 Levee failures are generally worse when they occur abruptly with little warning and result in deep, fast moving water through highly developed areas.